Compressive Statistical Learning with Random Feature Moments: Introduction

 \subsection{Contributions}

-In this paper, we present a general compressive learning framework. \begin{itemize} \item We describe a generic {\bf sketching mechanism} with random generalized moments and provide a theoretical learning procedure from the sketched data. \item We derive general {\bf learning guarantees} for sketching with random generalized moments. \item We apply this framework to {\bf compressive clustering}, demonstrating that a sketch of dimension $\order{\PCAdim^{2} \sampleDim \cdot \log^{2}k \cdot \left(\log(\PCAdim\sampleDim)+ \log(R/\sep)\right)}$, with $\PCAdim$ the prescribed number of clusters, $R$ a bound on the norm of the centroids, and $\sep$ the separation between them, is sufficient to obtain statistical guarantees.
-To the best of our knowledge this is the first time that such guarantees are given.
+In this paper, we present a general compressive learning framework. \begin{itemize} \item We describe a generic {\bf sketching mechanism} with random generalized moments and provide a theoretical learning procedure from the sketched data. \item We derive general {\bf learning guarantees} for sketching with random generalized moments. \end{itemize} In the companion paper \citeparttwo, we exploit this framework to establish statistical learning guarantees for compressive clustering and compressive Gaussian mixture estimation.
+We conclude this paper by briefly discussing the potential impact of the proposed framework and its extensions in terms of privacy-aware learning and of the insight it may bring on the information-theoretic properties of certain convolutional neural networks.